rajunov/tictactoe/README.md

 ##### Still puzzled...
 However, I noticed a few holes, which are either in my knowledge or in the true accuracy of this algorithm to solve for tic tac toe.

 One of the examples I looked at randomized the next move when there were multiple equally "best" scores.
 I thought this was a nice touch, otherwise the moves are entirely predictable.
-But, including this with the current implementation resulted in the opponent not always picking the center square as the second move, which is apparently the best move.
+But, including this with the current implementation resulted in the opponent not always picking the center square as the second move (when it should, namely when player picks a corner first), which is apparently the best move.
 ````
   o | 1 | 2
   3 | x | 5